Padi142/mistral-study-buddy/README.md

 The LLM is given access to a set of tools that allow it to read and modify the user's calendar on request.
 These tools are defined in the `tools.ts` file in the route.
 They are defined using the `Tool` class from the Vercel AI SDK and they interact with the database using the Convex client.
 As mentioned above, when the LLM uses the tools to make changes to the calendar, the frontend automatically updates in real time thanks to Convex's real-time syncing.

+## Possible improvements

+There are many possible improvements that can be made to this app.
+Here are a few ideas:

+- Real calendar integration (Google Calendar, ...)
+- User authentication
+- Quick message templates for common requests

+While I wanted to add these features in this small demo, I have decided to keep it simple and focus on the core functionality.